gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 hide_table_of_contents: true
 ---

+Let's continue from where we left off in our previous tutorial, viewing an example of the `my_handle_signal` function.

-Let’s add the entry point `my_handle_signal` to our auction contract.
-That function will confirm whether there is a pending transaction.
-If there is, the function takes the gas reserved in advance and sends a message `CompleteTx` using that gas.
+We'll add the entry point `my_handle_signal` to our auction contract.
+The function will confirm the presence of a pending transaction.

+If there is, the `my_handle_signal` function takes the gas reserved in advance and sends a message `CompleteTx` using the gas.

+Let's view the code:

-First, we have to add an action for gas reservation by expanding the enums `AuctionAction` and `AuctionEvent`:
+- First, we have to add an action for gas reservation by expanding the enums `AuctionAction` and `AuctionEvent`:

 ```rust
 #[derive(Encode, Decode)]